Spring garden tasks start filling those days as they get longer and nature begins to stir… time for gardeners to get the ball rolling!

 For the lawn

 Starting in March, an in-depth makeover is called for to heal blemishes left behind in the lawn by a harsh winter.
+If you can get your hands on fine, sifted compost, go ahead and topdress the lawn to give it nutrient boost before spring.

 In April, you’ll be able to sow new grass on bare patches.